-COVERAGE: This question is asked of all respondents, except those who retired or left a job before March 2020, or those who have never worked and are under state pension age.
+COVERAGE: This question is asked of all respondents, except those who retired or left a job before March 2020 or after December 2021, or those who have never worked and are under state pension age.
 NOTES: Back-casting question added for all respondents to ascertain whether they have been placed on furlough at any point during the COVID-19 pandemic.
 Routing updated from OD21